feychou/awesome-lists/README.md

 # awesome-lists

-A collection of snippets fetching lists from public APIs that work as a reminder on how to implement search, paginatin, custom hooks etc.
+A collection of snippets fetching lists from public APIs that help with quickly reviewing how to implement search, paginatin, custom hooks etc.